Epynt clearance

-The Epynt clearance (Cliriad Epynt; or Y Chwalfa, lit. 'the upheaval') was the eviction of 200 people in Mynydd Epynt, Powys by military authorities in 1939 during World War II.
-As the War Office decided the area was needed to establish a military training ground, residents of 54 farms and a pub in Mynydd Epynt were sent letters informing that they were to be evicted from their properties for such a purpose.
-The War Office proceeded to establish the Sennybridge Training Area at the evicted properties.
-The phrase "Cofiwch Epynt" has been used in memory of the eviction in a similar manner to "Cofiwch Dryweryn".
+The Epynt clearance (Cliriad Epynt; or Y Chwalfa, lit. 'the upheaval') was the 1939 eviction of around 200 people from Mynydd Epynt, Powys, by British military authorities at the onset of the Second World War.
+As the War Office determined that the area was needed for an artillery training ground, residents of 54 farms and a pub in Mynydd Epynt were notified by letter that they would be evicted from their properties.
+The War Office proceeded to establish the Sennybridge Training Area on the site of the cleared land.
+The phrase "Cofiwch Epynt" has been used by Welsh nationalists to commemorate the eviction, in a similar manner to "Cofiwch Dryweryn", which commemorates the eviction of residents of Capel Celyn in the 1960s.

 Clearance and military acquisition

-In September 1939 an army officer, struggling with Welsh orthography, asked children at the local school to identify and locate fifty-two homes.
+In September 1939, a British Army officer, struggling with Welsh orthography, asked children at the local school to identify and locate 52 homes.
 By December, each of these households had received a notice to vacate their property before the end of April.
 The letter stressed the importance of the area to the war effort and that they would be compensated for their losses.

-A number of Welsh MPs and other figures spoke out against the acquisition.
-However, this opposition was largely dismissed at the time as countering the war effort.
-As the evictions took place during the lambing season, some farmers were granted a short extension, but all of the evictions had been completed by June 1940.
-In total, four hundred people were ejected, with the army seizing an area of 30,000 acre.
+A number of Welsh Members of Parliament (MPs) and other prominent figures spoke out against the acquisition.
+However, this opposition was largely dismissed at the time as being contrary to the war effort.
+As the evictions took place during the lambing season, some farmers were granted a short extension, but all evictions had been completed by June 1940.
+In total, 400 people were evicted, with the army seizing an area of 30,000 acre.
 The area now forms the core of the Sennybridge Training Area, the largest military training zone in Wales.

 Training operations destroyed most of the original structures which had formed the community of Mynydd Epynt, including chapels and their cemeteries.
 Despite this, the area saw the construction of an artificial village in 1988.
 The Fighting In Built Up Areas zone (FIBUA) saw the construction of many mock buildings, including a fake chapel with imitation gravestones.

 Impact of the evictions

 The evictions, also known as Y Chwalfa in Welsh, have been described as "the death blow to Welsh-speaking Breconshire" by Euros Lewis.
-Lewis drew comparisons with the end of the community in Capel Celyn, noting the comparatively young death rate of the evicted, and the belief that one resident had "cried himself to death".
-As the evicted were dispersed into areas where English was more prevalent, the evictions had a significant impact on Y Fro Gymraeg (Welsh-speaking Wales), reducing both its area in eastern Wales and the number of dialects spoken.
-The historic trackways over Mynydd Epynt had long been protected as public rights of way, but all routes through the training area were closed as a result of the acquisition.
+Lewis drew comparisons with the end of the community in Capel Celyn, noting the comparatively young age at death among those evicted and the belief that one resident had "cried himself to death".
+As those evicted were dispersed into areas where English was more prevalent, the evictions had a significant impact on Y Fro Gymraeg (lit. 'the Welsh-language area'), reducing both its extent in eastern Wales and the number of dialects spoken.
+The historic trackways over Mynydd Epynt had long been protected as public rights of way, but all routes through the training area were closed following the acquisition.